Division of Labor and Caramel Sauce

 The bottle is almost empty and, caramel sauce being such a viscous liquid, we store it upside down so the caramel will be easier to pour.
 Because the bottle has a pour spout, it’s unable to balance on its lid.
 Thus the jam jar.
 The caramel sauce lives upside down, nestled in the jar which keeps it perfectly upright and ready to be poured.
 It’s a genius solution if I do say so myself!

 I don’t use the caramel sauce.
 I’m more of a hot fudge lady.
-But the other members of my family do and I’ve witnessed them shaking and squeezing the bottle, waiting for the thick syrup to make its way to the opening of its bottle.
-Waiting is annoying and this trick of storing it in a jam jar saves them a little bit of heartache during a moment which should be pure joy – preparing their perfect ice cream sundae!
+But the other members of my family do and before we discovered this upside down storage trick, I witnessed them shaking and squeezing the bottle, waiting for the thick syrup to make its way to the opening of its bottle.
+Waiting is annoying and storing the bottle in a jam jar saves them a little bit of heartache during a moment which should be pure joy – preparing their perfect ice cream sundae!

 Who cares about a bottle of caramel sauce?